adarshchavakula/PersonalizationProject/README.md

 ![Neighbors MAE vs Sample Size](data/neighbors_mae_vs_sample_size.png)

 #### Scaling of running time with data size
-Finding user-user similarity matrix is an O(n^2) operation as each pair of users need to be assessed.
+Finding user-user similarity matrix is an O(n<sup>2</sup>) operation as each pair of users need to be assessed.
 Making predictions is an O(K\*n) operation, as for each user, we need to look at all their K peers and predict accordingly.
-The total running time is hence asymptotically dominated by the similarity matrix step which scales as O(n^2).
+The total running time is hence asymptotically dominated by the similarity matrix step which scales as O(n<sup>2</sup>).

 ### Model-Based Collaborative Filter Analysis
-We are using the SVD algorithm as a benchmark for a model-based CF.  We use the Surprise package, which can be installed using the following command: `pip install scikit-surprise`.
+We used the SVD algorithm as our model-based CF.  We used the Surprise package, which can be installed using the following command: `pip install scikit-surprise`.
 Read more about Surprise [here](http://surpriselib.com/).

-* How was the data preprocessed?
-* How are the training, tuning and test data sets defined?
-* How is the model evaluated?
+#### Data preprocessing
+We grouped our data into artists and users for the first part of the project, with the values as a binary on whether the user listened to the artist.
+The recommendations are at an artist level and not individual songs.
+We then had to add all the artists each user has not listened to, setting the value to `0` for did not listen to the artist.
+In addition, we removed all artists not in the top 5000 by number of plays, as the model does not scale well to massive datasets.
+If we were to include all artists, the prepared dataset would be over 173 million rows.

+#### Training and Testing data
+We used 3 folds for all of our models.

+#### Model evaluation
+We used a simple Alternating Least Squares (ALS) model to use as a baseline for our model-based CF. This came as a default model in the `Surprise` package.
+We use this to assess the results of our Singular Value Decomposition (SVD) model below.

+#### Model performance with hyperparameter tuning
+We tuned the number of factors, the regularization coefficient, and the learning rate of our SVD model to find a more optimal model.
+Our best model, when using RMSE and MAE as our accuracy metrics, used 120 factors, a regularization coefficient of 0.02, and a learning rate of 0.01.

+#### Additonal Design Considerations
+#### Model performance with data size
+The model loses quite a bit of accuracy as the data size decreases.
+However, SVD is not an efficient algorithm, so as the number of artists increases, the amount of time to train the model increases exponentially.
+This makes it very computationally expensive to update the model.

+#### Scaling of running time with data size
+SVD has a running time of O(min{mn<sup>2</sup>, m<sup>2</sup>n}).
+As our number of users `n` is fixed at 992, the runtime is O(m<sup>2</sup>n).
+As the number of artists grow, the runtime increases exponentially.

 ### Conclusion